Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: CKM Reconstruction: Formulation and Challenges

 \subsection{Category of CKMs}

 Unlike conventional categorization of CKMs, we introduce a more intuitive classification based on the dimensionality of the stored channel knowledge: namely, {\textit{scalar-valued CKMs}, \textit{vector-valued CKMs}, and \textit{tensor-valued CKMs}}.
-To maintain clarity, we focus primarily on the canonical BS-to-any (B2X) setting with fixed transmitter, of which the complex any-to-any (X2X) CKMs can be viewed as extensions.
+To maintain clarity, we focus primarily on the canonical BS-to-any (B2X) setting with a fixed transmitter, where the CKM construction is performed on the infrastructure side to minimize user-side overhead.

 \begin{itemize} \item \textbf{Scalar-valued CKMs:} Scalar-valued CKMs store large-scale fading parameters at each location on the map.
-Some important cases include path loss, received signal strength indicator (RSSI), RSS, and signal-to-interference-plus-noise ratio (SINR).
+Some important cases include path loss, RSS, and signal-to-interference-plus-noise ratio (SINR).
 The scalar-valued CKMs are in a similar format of gray-scale images, where each pixel is annotated with the corresponding channel parameters, indicating link quality and interference.
 This kind of CKM provides important information for applications, such as network optimization, spectrum management, and interference coordination.

 \item \textbf{Vector-valued CKMs:} Each location in a vector-valued CKM is annotated with a one-dimensional array of channel parameters, such as PDP, CIR, angular power spectrum (AoA/AoD), and power spectrum.
 These vector-valued knowledge reveal the underlying geometric characteristics of multipath propagation, including dominant directions and path delays, as well as the complete CIR of a single-input single-output (SISO) channel.
 Vector-valued CKMs provide a richer characterization of the channel than scalar-valued maps and are well suited for applications such as beam training, proactive handover, and user mobility prediction. \item \textbf{Tensor-valued CKMs:} Tensor-valued CKMs store high-dimensional channel knowledge at each location.
 For example, in a MIMO system, each point in the space can be associated with a full complex-valued CSI matrix $\mathbf{H} \in \mathbb{C}^{N \times M}$ for an N-to-M antenna system, or a 3D tensor $\mathbf{H} \in \mathbb{C}^{N \times M \times F}$ for a MIMO-OFDM system with $F$ denoting the number of subcarriers.
 Tensor CKMs provide a near-complete representation of the wireless channel and are theoretically sufficient for eliminating the pilot. \end{itemize}